 In 1997 I was invited to give my first big presentation on the economy to the San Francisco Federal Reserve Board of Directors.
 It was a great success and many people came up to congratulate me afterwards.
-One of the most senior leaders at the bank appeared, slapped me on the back (spilling my coffee everywhere), and said, “That was amazing—I didn’t expect that.”
+One of the most senior leaders at the bank appeared, slapped me on the back, spilling my coffee everywhere, and said, “That was amazing—I didn’t expect that.”
 He followed with, “You’re such a little tiny woman, who knew?”
-I don’t think he recognized what he was implying, but I did, and others did too, but in keeping with the mood of day, we laughed it off.
+I don’t think he recognized what he was implying, but I did, and others did too, but in keeping with the mood of the day, we laughed it off.

 In the two decades since that event, I’ve given lots more presentations in many more venues, but the comments are often the same: “Wow, you surprised me.”

 Today, I’m going to talk about how we need a new approach to the diversity crisis facing economics.
-If we’re going to encourage people to study and build careers in the field that we all love, we need to go beyond building the pipeline and fundamentally change the culture.
-I’m going to share with you why that’s the right way forward and discuss some of the work we’ve been doing at the San Francisco Fed, and across the entire Federal Reserve system, to shift the narrative, and the numbers, around diversity.
+If we’re going to encourage people to study and build careers in this field, we need to go beyond building the pipeline and fundamentally change the culture.
+I’m going to share with you why that’s the right way forward and discuss some of the work we’ve been doing at the San Francisco Fed and across the entire Federal Reserve System to shift the narrative, and the numbers, around diversity.

-My sincere hope is that together, we can change our profession, so that when a woman, or anyone who looks different, stands up to speak, people expect it to be good and appreciate it when it’s great.
+My sincere hope is that together, we can change the economics profession, so that when a woman, or anyone who looks different, stands up to speak, people expect it to be good and appreciate it when it’s great.

 In some ways it’s not surprising that people are shocked when they see a female economist present.
 For too long the number of women and minorities in economics has been stagnant.

-In 1997 when I gave that first presentation, 28% of doctorate degrees were awarded to women, and 7% to minorities.
+In 1997 when I gave that first presentation, 28% of doctorate degrees were awarded to women and 7% to minorities.
 That number has barely shifted, and more recently 31% go to women and 8% to minorities.
-The lack of progress is even more disappointing when we compare economics with other disciplines: The number of doctorate degrees awarded to women in STEM has increased from 42% in 1997 to more than 55% according to the latest data.1
+The lack of progress is even more disappointing when we compare economics with other disciplines: The number of doctorate degrees awarded to women in STEM (science, technology, engineering, and mathematics) has increased from 42% in 1997 to more than 55% according to the latest data (Bayer and Rouse 2016).

-I’m sure that many of you in this room are familiar with the research produced last year by Alice H. Wu, a woman studying at University of California, Berkeley.2 Her senior thesis, “Gender Stereotyping in Academia: Evidence from Economics Job Market Rumors Forum,” documented the different language used to describe male and female economists on their message boards.
+Last year Alice H. Wu, a woman studying at UC Berkeley, documented in her senior thesis, “Gender Stereotyping in Academia: Evidence from Economics Job Market Rumors Forum,” (Wu 2017) the different language used to describe male and female economists on their message boards.
 Vocabulary used to describe men was related to intellect and career paths; vocabulary used to describe women, on the other hand, referred to appearance and was sexualized and objectifying.